 A slow cooker is a must if you want to make your own dulce de leche.
 Using a slow cooker is the safest way to make it and easiest in my opinion!

-- Sweetened Condensed Milk: Slowly cook in a slow cooker to transform it into luscious dulce de leche.
-If you can find store-bought dulce de leche, feel free to use that instead!
+- Sweetened Condensed Milk: Slowly cook in a slow cooker to transform it into luscious homemade dulce de leche.
+If you can find store bought dulce de leche, feel free to use that instead!
 I use sweetened condensed milk in my graham cracker crust lemon bars!

 - Bananas: Choose the ripeness level you prefer.
 Riper bananas add more sweetness, while slightly less ripe ones hold shape better.
 Check out my banana bread with streusel topping too!